How I became a Spiritual Warrior

 My nerves shot, on the verge of loosing more than my lunch, I looked into the bathroom mirror and saw the eyes of a stranger.
 Gone, the blue eyed boy of the wind; gone the boy who played with his army men, who saw them as individuals, not bits of molded plastic.
 Gone, the boy who loved to fly kites and ride bikes, who saw and felt many novels brewing in him; missing was the boy who saw everything and said nothing about it.
 Gone, the boy who wanted to please and who wanted to taste freedom and laugh.
 But the boy who was—deep inside—so very, very sad…oh, he was there, and he looked like shit.

 I saw this gray haired fellow with empty eyes, hollowed eyes…full of intense sadness.
 In my eyes, I saw a heart, blacked with pain and emptiness and of vast sorrow.

 In that moment of un-recognition, it came back to me—the realization the the Trinity of the Self—the alliance of Mind, Body and Spirit were so vastly out of alignment.

-In a flash of memory, recognized that my young mans curiosity of The Tao (I first read The Tao at age 12 and pondered on the chapters for over a decade) and everything was the basis of my Spirituality, had vanished.
+In a flash of memory, recognized that my young mans curiosity of The Tao (I first read The Tao at age 12 and pondered on the chapters for over a decade) and everything that was the basis of my Spirituality, had vanished.